nephila/djangocms-blog/README.rst

              instead.
 Please update your plugin templates accordingly.

 .. warning:: To ease migration to version 0.3, djangocms-blog depends on south
-             even on Django 1.7; while this is unnecessary for Dajngo 1.7, it makes transition to version 0.3 painless.
+             even on Django 1.7; while this is unnecessary for Django 1.7, it makes transition to version 0.3 painless.
 Hard dependency will be removed in 0.5.